MatthewEskolin/Garmin_To_Fitbit_Steps_Sync_Web/Garmin_To_Fitbit_Steps_Sync_Web/README.md

 ## Development Roadmap
 * Add Tip Jar
 * Check to make sure that secrets aren't in the repo
+* Get the Windows Scheduler Working for the Scraper

 ## Possible Features
 * Make it visible to user if activities have been input for the previous days, so we don't forget or create a duplicate entry